 A Comprehensive Introduction to Evaluating Regression Models

 Machine learning models aim to understand patterns within data, enabling predictions, answers to questions, or a deeper understanding of concealed patterns.
 This iterative learning process involves the model acquiring patterns, testing against new data, adjusting parameters, and repeating until achieving satisfactory performance.
-The evaluation phase, essential for regression models, employs loss functions.
+The evaluation phase, essential for regression problems, employs loss functions.
+As a data scientist, it’s crucial to monitor regression metrics like mean squared error and R-squared to ensure the model doesn’t overfit the training data.
+Libraries like scikit-learn provide tools to train and evaluate regression models, helping data scientists build effective solutions.

 Role of Loss Functions in Model Evaluation